 Are there aftermarket high cap mags?
 Yes from redball sports (hi point sells them for them) and promag.
 Promags suck and will void your warranty.
 However since there is no other high cap mags for the 40 cal I have the promags and they do work in my carbine.
 Be aware some of the high cap mags that work in the carbines may not work as well in the pistols or may need an adapter such as the redball mag spacer I sell so it will work in the 9mm pistol.
 Other options?
 Yes Thingmeister sells a mag catch you can install to use 1911 mags in the pistols and carbines.

 Is there a way to load the mags easier on my thumbs?
-Yes I sell speed loaders that help save your thumbs for that will work on any single stack 9mm or any 40-45 single stack mags.
-Look under pistol or carbine parts.
+Yes with a speed loaders that help save your thumbs for that will work on any single stack 9mm or any 40-45 single stack mags.

 Why does my Hi Point rattle like there is something loose inside?
 That is the counter weight for the drop fire safety, it is normal and should remain in the gun for safety

 Are there upgrades for the pistols?
 Yes I sell a stainless steel guide rods, small compression spring (reduces trigger pull), Lower pistol rails, top rear sight picatinny rail (fits all models of poly pistols), small tac light and a take down screw.
 Thingmeister sells custom grips, 1911 mag catch and real metal triggers that are awesome.
-Boo Dads grips (found on ebay) sells peel and stick grip tape cut to the hi point grip shape.
+Just check out all our hi point upgrades at shop all.

 What ammo do I use? they are P+ rated so will eat anything. some issues with hollow points, this is usually fixed with polishing the feed ramp or putting your pinky into the camber to feel for a sharp ridge.
 If a ridge is there at the entrance, you need to file, sand or polish it out.